Predicates

 that differ from the module names).

 As loading a Prolog module varies between Prolog systems, the actual loading directive or goal is preferably done from the application loader file.
-An advantage of this approach is that it contributes to a clean separation between loading and using a resource with the loader file being the central point that loads all application resources (complex applications often use a hierarchy of loader files but the main idea remains the same).
+An advantage of this approach is that it contributes to a clean separation between loading and using a resource, with the loader file being the central point that loads all application resources (complex applications often use a hierarchy of loader files, but the main idea remains the same).

 As an example, assume that we need to call predicates defined in a CLP(FD)